Multi-index Sequential Monte Carlo ratio estimators for Bayesian Inverse problems: Computational Methodology

-Sequential Monte Carlo samplers combine these 2 fundamental algorithms -- importance sampling, and propagation by MCMC kernels -- along a sequence of targets, and are able to achieve some very impressive results.
-The next section introduces this technology.
+Sequential Monte Carlo samplers combine these 2 fundamental algorithms -- importance sampling, and propagation by MCMC kernels -- along a sequence of intermediate targets, and are able to achieve some very impressive results.
+The next subsection introduces this technology.

-\subsection{Sequential Monte Carlo samplers}
+\subsubsection{Sequential Monte Carlo samplers}